 We have significant accounts receivable with a few large, well known customers which, although historically secure, could be subject to material risk should these customers' operations suddenly deteriorate.
-Sales to Wal-Mart® comprised 37.7% of revenues in fiscal 2017 and 36.9% of total accounts receivable was due from Wal-Mart® as of November 3, 2017.
-Sales to Wal-Mart® comprised 34.8% of revenues in fiscal 2016 and 35.6% of total accounts receivable was due from Wal-Mart as of ® October 28, 2016.
+Sales to Wal-Mart® comprised 36.5% of revenues in fiscal year 2018 and 31.3% of total accounts receivable was due from Wal-Mart® as of November 2, 2018.
+Sales to Wal-Mart® comprised 37.7% of revenues in fiscal year 2017 and 36.5% of total accounts receivable was due from Wal-Mart as of ® November 3, 2017.
+Sales to Dollar General® comprised 9.6% of revenues in fiscal year 2018 and 23.5% of total accounts receivable was due from Dollar General® as of November 2, 2018.